U-23 Africa Cup of Nations

 The U-23 Africa Cup of Nations, known for sponsorship purposes as the TotalEnergies U-23 Africa Cup of Nations, or simply U-23 AFCON or U-23 CAN, is the quadrennial African football tournament organized by the Confederation of African Football (CAF) for its nations, consisting of players under 23 years of age, and was first held in 2011.
-It has been held every four years since its Inauguration.
-The top three countries/nations qualify directly from every edition of this tournament for the football tournament of the Olympic Games.
+It has been held every four years since its inauguration.
+Until 2028, the top three countries/nations qualified directly from every edition of this tournament for the football tournament of the Olympic Games; FIFA and the IOC approved a 12team men's tournament for 2028 and reduced the number of CAF entries to two.

 Egypt, Gabon, Morocco and Nigeria are the most successful teams in this tournament with each winning a single title.
 Morocco and Egypt are the only country to have played the final twice.
 Morocco are the tournament's current champions, having beaten Egypt 2-1 in the 2023 final.

 History

 Beginning in 1956, the year before the foundation of CAF, there has been qualification tournaments for the Olympic Games football tournament for African teams, but they were on a home-and-away basis.
 In 2011, CAF formed a full-time standalone qualification tournament to align with the upgrades to its U-20 and U-17 competitions and named it the African U-23 Championship.
 On 6 August 2015, the CAF Executive Committee decided to change the tournament's name to the Africa U-23 Cup of Nations, similar to the senior's version, Africa Cup of Nations.
 However the name on the tournament logo for the forthcoming 2015 edition would read as the U-23 Africa Cup of Nations.

 On 21 July 2016, French energy and petroleum giant TotalEnergies (formerly Total S.A.) secured an 8-year sponsorship package from CAF to support its competitions.

 Egypt hosted the 2019 tournament, and was won by them, making Egypt the first host nation to win the title in home country.

 The 2023 tournament was hosted by Morocco, making it the second time the country has hosted this tournament.
 The tournament started on 24 June and ended on 8 July.
 The Final between Egypt and Morocco was held at Prince Moulay Abdellah Stadium in Rabat.
 Morocco defeated Egypt 2–1, to win their first ever title.